 Yes, please!

-One of the reasons I love this shrimp taco recipe is because the ingredient list is super short – a whopping 4 ingredients:
+One of the reasons I love this best taco recipe is that the ingredient list is super short – a whopping 4 ingredients:

 - Ancho Chili Powder.
 Don’t skip this.
-It might not be a spice you typically keep on hand, but it’s 100% worth buying because it really gives that kick you’re looking for in a spicy shrimp taco recipe!
+It might not be a spice you typically keep on hand, but it’s 100% worth buying because it really gives that kick to make these the best shrimp tacos!

 - Butter.
 For cooking the shrimp.
-You can use coconut oil or a nonstick pan too.
-(Skip the olive oil, it’s a little strong in flavor.)
+You can use coconut oil or a nonstick pan, too.
+(Skip the olive oil, it’s a little strong in flavor for shrimp taco recipes.)

-You’ll want to have all of your taco stuff – tortillas, toppings, etc. – ready before you make the shrimp.
+Have all of your taco stuff – tortillas, toppings, and sides – ready before you make this shrimp and coleslaw tacos recipe.
 Shrimp cooks VERY fast!

 Step 1: In a medium bowl, combine the shrimp and the seasonings.
 Mix well.